 In Bishop, trail runners get gear and guidance at Sage To Summit on Main Street.
 “Bishop is a fast-packing and mountain-running mecca,” says Howie Schwartz, who co-owns the shop with his wife Karen.
 “You have 14,000-foot peaks on both sides with a 4000-foot valley bottom, so year round you can run through different temperature zones and different ecosystems, from high desert sage to riparian forest, to sub-alpine aspen groves and alpine craggy ridgelines.”

 Numerous trails in the region cut west over the Sierra Crest and intersect with the John Muir Trail, which runs 211 miles from Mount Whitney to the Yosemite Valley.
 “There’s a lifetime’s worth of trails and dirt roads to explore here,” says Bishop resident and accomplished trail runner Jeff Kozak, who also works at Sage To Summit.
-Kozak has competed in countless ultras across California and holds the 50-mile course record (7:06) in the area’s signature trail ultra, Bishop High Sierra 100K, 50M, 50K and 20M, scheduled this year for May 21.
+Kozak has competed in countless ultras across California and holds the 50-mile course record (7:06) in the area’s signature trail ultra, Bishop High Sierra 100K, 50M, 50K and 20M.

 Q&A with Jeff Kozak